ROLE

 2022-Present

 At the time, Segari didn't have the proper tools to record goods movement.
 Even though the IT databases were already built and can be accessed through a computer, most of the field work was still done manually using paper and it led to inefficiency and data inaccuracy.
-These low hanging fruit problems eventually led to the idea of creating a mobile app -- reason being for its mobility and how it fits most of the field work context (compared to a PC app).
+Missing goods was another suspect for data inacuraccy.
+The company needed ways to keep accountability in check.
+These low hanging fruit problems eventually led to the idea of creating the goods movement app for mobile -- reason being for its mobility and how it fits most of the field work context [compared to a PC/desktop app].

 LOADING CONTENT...